exadel-inc/etoolbox-authoring-kit/aem-authoring-toolkit-assets/src/main/content/jcr_root/apps/authoring-toolkit/depends-on/README.md

 So usage of multiple reference can slow down queries performance.

 Reference can not be named as 'this', that name is reserved and always reach current element value.
-Reference name is not necessary for referencing current element by this.
+Reference name is not necessary for referencing current element by `@this`.

 Area to find referenced field can be narrowed down by providing the Scope.
 Scope is a CSS Selector of the closest container element.